tharani29/selenium-1/README.md

 Selenium
 =======

-This repository contains Selenium WebDriver code examples, exercises and tutorials for developers.
+This repository contains collection of Selenium codes from various books, and project for learning purpose.
+You may not use it for commercial purposes.

 Over time, more and more test example will be uploaded here.